Fall camino packing list

 What I pack for a Camino in autumn

 Since so many albergues close mid October this is more of a shoulder season packing list.
-Think late September to late October.
+Think mid-late September to late October.

 Musts